How to Make an Engagement Ring

 After several years at Elm City Jewelers, Mike bounced among other jewelry stores and repair shops in the New Haven area, acquiring skills like casting, soldering and polishing.
 During a stint at the Lisa Lee Creations jewelry design factory in the mid-‘90s, Mike met Carrie, his future wife who is also Italian, while making plaster molds used for casting engagement rings.

 Carrie, who has dark wavy hair and a warm face inscribed with Jane Goodall-esque laugh lines, pronounces mozzarella like “moot-zah-rell” and chuckles while telling me the story of her engagement to Mike.
 The pair had become friends while working at the factory and remained close for several years before beginning to date in 2000.
 About two years later, on New Year’s Eve, Mike proposed to Carrie with an antique white gold ring.
+See their Engagement photos – Catherine J. Gross Photography.
 The ring was set with a brilliant round center diamond and two small marquise diamonds (the ones that look like tiny footballs).
 They married five months later in her sister’s backyard, surrounded by family members getting drunk on home-made wine.
 She now laughingly refers to their wedding as “D-Day.”
 She still wears her original engagement ring along with a white gold wedding band that looks like something Daisy Buchanan might wear to brunch.
 Mike’s ring was a plain yellow gold band that he almost never wears.
 “I’m not a ring guy,” he explained.

 Nowadays, most engagement rings consist of two materials: some precious metal (usually gold or platinum) and any number of diamonds.
 The creation of an engagement ring begins when those materials coalesce into existence, long before they reach a goldsmith’s workbench.